renana/osd-github-101/OSD-Smart/open-source-day.md

 - Check out the OSD Social Wall here: https://osdsocialwall.com/
 - Enjoy the experience!!
 - Join OSD workshops to learn about Open Source and the community
-- Join the contribution tracks to help existing projects and create impact
+- Join the contribution tracks to help existing projects and create an impact
 - Just do it and put on a smile.
 - Make sure you participate in the day :)
 - Never stop learning
-- Pair up with a buddy.
+- Pair up with a buddy
 - Post and share on social media using GraceHopperOSD
 - Take notes!
 - Talk and connect with people!
-- make sure to ask questions!
+- Make sure to ask questions!
+- Connect with mentors